koenige/zzform/inc/readme.txt

 			$zz['fields'][n]['add_details']			add detail records in different table, attention: current input will not be saved.
 			$zz['fields'][n]['explanation']			explanation how to fill in values in this field, will only be shown in edit or insert mode
 			$zz['fields'][n]['link']				link in list to record
+													may be array, then it works with field, mode and string (field1, field2, mode1, ...) see also: path
 			$zz['fields'][n]['link_no_append']		don't append record id to link
 			$zz['fields'][n]['link_target']			target="$value" for link
 			$zz['fields'][n]['null']				value might be 0 or '', won't be set to NULL